mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/README.md

 ## Dataset
 #### IMDb Dataset
 The IMDb dataset is made available at [http://ai.stanford.edu/~amaas/data/sentiment/](http://ai.stanford.edu/~amaas/data/sentiment/), it has 25000 highly polar movie reviews for training and other 25000 for testing.
 The class distribution of these reviews is almost equal, i.e. the number of positive reviews is approximately equal to the number of negative reviews, hence no class biasness would occur during the pre-training of the model.
 We took the complete 50000 tweets of the dataset and divided them in the ratio of 8:1:1 for training, validation and testing.
+We have used a pre-processed version of the dataset, which can be downloaded from our repository from [here](https://github.com/ahmadkhan242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/blob/main/Dataset/IMDB_prePro.csv), you can also view the pre-processing script available [here](https://github.com/ahmadkhan242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/blob/main/Notebook/pre-processing.ipynb)

 ## Pre-training Customized RoBERTa